What is the Difference Between SAP PI, PO, CPI and Integration Suite?

 Evolution and history of SAP XI, PI, and PO, and their versions

-To understand the differences between these versions, let’s look at the major architecture changes of each.
+To understand the differences between these versions, let’s look at the major architectural changes of each.

 SAP eXchange Infrastructure (XI) Architecture Overview: